 Many young people, especially those in low-income households, have untapped potential to participate more fully in the workforce and community life.
 With deeper knowledge and skills, and stronger high school graduation rates, Linked Learning can help many more of California’s youth gain the capacities and opportunities needed for postsecondary education and high-wage employment.

 Linked Learning builds on more than four decades of experience gained by California schools that combine academic and technical content to generate high student achievement.
 It combines four elements that research identifies as vital to student success:

-Challenging academics: A rigorous academic core curriculum featuring instruction in essential subjects such as English, math, science, social studies, foreign language and visual and performing arts.
+- Challenging academics: A rigorous academic core curriculum featuring instruction in essential college preparatory subjects such as English, math, science, social studies, foreign language and visual and performing arts.